 In addition to the information below, visit the Science Center website for more about advising and mentoring, research opportunities and interest groups, and faculty and administrators in the sciences.

-Contact: Marjorie Thompson, Associate Dean of Biological Sciences, 863-3814
+Contact: Professor Kate Smith, Associate Dean of Biological Sciences, 863-3814

-Dean Thompson oversees the Biology Undergraduate Affairs Office, which is the key resource center for information and advising for students concentrating in the biological sciences as well as for students taking elective course work in the area.
+Dean Smith oversees the Biology Undergraduate Affairs Office, which is the key resource center for information and advising for students concentrating in the biological sciences as well as for students taking elective course work in the area.
 If advisees express interest in the biological sciences, please encourage them to visit the Biology Undergraduate Affairs Office website.
-The FAQ page is a good place to start to learn about the biological sciences at Brown.
 Students may also join the biology listserv through the site.
-Dean Thompson holds weekly open hours, and students may email her directly for answers to quick questions.
+Dean Smith holds weekly open hours, and students may email her directly for answers to quick questions.

 Contact: Professor Thomas Doeppner, Vice-Chair of Computer Science, 863-7633

 The CS Department offers a number of introductory courses for students concentrating in computer science and for students with a general interest in the subject.
 CSCI 0150 is a serious introduction to the field that is intended for both potential concentrators and those who may take only a single course in CS.
 Students planning to concentrate in computer science should take either CSCI 0150/0160, CSCI 0170/0180, or CSCI 0190, which is a one-semester version of CSCI 0150/0160.
 Information about all CS introductory courses is available at http://cs.brown.edu/ugrad/whatcourse.html.